-6.5 Cumulative Emergency Operations Scenario (UK EA Methodology)
+6.4 Cumulative Assessment (UK EA Methodology)

+The cumulative assessment using the UK Environment Agency methodology involved emissions from 63 of the 70 no. Standby generators and emissions from the EPA licenced sites Alexion and BMS.
 The methodology, based on considering the statistical likelihood of an exceedance of the NO2 hourly limit value assuming a hypergeometric distribution, has been undertaken at the worst-case residential receptor for the Cumulative Scenario.
 The methodology, based on considering the statistical likelihood of an exceedance of the NO2 hourly limit value assuming a hypergeometric distribution, has been undertaken at the worst-case residential / sensitive receptor.
 The cumulative hypergeometric distribution of 19 and more hours per year is computed and the probability of an exceedance determined.
 The results have been compared to the 98th percentile confidence level to indicate if an exceedance is likely at various operational hours for the diesel generators.
-The results (Table 9 and Figure 7) indicate that in the worst-case year, the diesel generators can operate for the 62 hours per year before there is a likelihood of an exceedance of the ambient air quality standard (at a 98th percentile confidence level).
+The results indicate that in the worst-case year, the diesel generators can operate for the 58 hours per year before there is a likelihood of an exceedance of the ambient air quality standard (at a 98th percentile confidence level).
+This is the same as the facility in isolation (see Section 6.2 and Table 5).